SierraTecnologia/Facilitador/docs/inspiracao/decoy/elements.md

 ## Usage

-Call `Decoy::el('key')` in your frontend views to return the value for an Element.
+Call `Facilitador::el('key')` in your frontend views to return the value for an Element.
 They key is the `.` concatented keys for the three heirachies: `page.section.field`.
 The value will be massaged in different ways depending on the element type:

 - Texteareas will have `nl2br()` applied
 - WYSIWYG will be wrapped in a `<p>` if there is no containing HTML element